 Of course, the sooner the stain is treated the more successful the stain removal will be.

-For washable clothing or linens, first flush the area with cold water.
-Hold the wrong side of the fabric under a running faucet and let the full force of the water force the urine out of the fibers.Then launder as usual following the instructions on the care label using the hottest water recommended for the fabric and with a heavy-duty detergent (Tide or Persil are the highest rated brands).
-Add one cup white distilled vinegar to the wash water.
+For washable fabrics, first flush the area with cold water.
+Hold the wrong side of the fabric under a running faucet and let the full force of the water force the urine out of the fibers.Then launder as usual following the instructions on the care label using the hottest water temperature recommended for the fabric and with a heavy-duty detergent (Tide or Persil are the highest rated brands with enough enzymes to break apart stain molecules).
+Add one cup white distilled vinegar to the wash water to help reduce odor.